-Endoscopy is a procedure that enables physicians to diagnose conditions inside body.
+Endoscopy is a procedure that enables physicians to diagnose conditions inside the body.
 The procedure uses an endoscope, which is a thin tube with a small camera and light attached.
 As the doctor, or endoscopist, moves the endoscope through a body passageway (such as the gastrointestinal tract or respiratory tract) or opening (such as a surgical opening), he or she can see inside the organ.
 Endoscopes are used for diagnosing conditions throughout the body.

 Advances in endoscopic medicine have lead to the development of new endoscopic tools that enable physicians to see, diagnose and treat numerous conditions.
 The treatment of conditions with endoscopic tools is called therapeutic endoscopy.

 A colonoscopy is an endoscopic procedure using a colonoscope to examine the colon for polyps and other abnormalities.
 After the patient is prepped and sedated, a thin flexible instrument with a camera attached to it is inserted through the anus and passed through the length of the large intestine to where it joins the small intestine.
 During the procedure, the doctor can remove polyps and take any necessary tissue samples.
-Read a hypothetical consultation between a doctor and patient about colonoscopy.

 EGD is an endoscopic procedure for examining the lining of the esophagus, stomach and the first section of the small intestine – the duodenum.
 After the patient is prepped and sedated, a thin flexible instrument with a camera is inserted down the throat, through the esophagus and into the stomach and duodenum.
 Biopsies (tissue samples) can also be taken through the endoscope in this procedure.